mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 --------------------------

-As shown in the quick primer above, it is relatively easy to setup a new :py:class:`Vasp <lada.functional>`.
+As shown in the quick primer above, it is relatively easy to setup a new :py:class:`~functional.Vasp`.
 The parameters to the calculation are generally the VASP_ defaults.
 They can be changed directly in the constructor:

 >>> from lada.vasp import Vasp